brother called this afternoon just to say hi and see where we are.

 As expected, we awoke at 6 AM at JBER to totally overcast skies.
 The

 prediction for both Anchorage and Denali was a 100% chance of rain

 today.
 Yup – it began raining about 8:30 AM as we were driving north on the

 Parks Hwy.
 Temps remained in the 40s F. for us all day.

 I just hate it when we encounter thoughtless or rude RVers because one

 bad apple can make the rest of us look bad by association.

 We left JBER at 7:10 AM and arrived at Riley Creek Campground at Denali

-at 11:45 AM, a drive of about 237 miles.
+at 11:45 AM.
 It took longer today than when

 we drove from Denali to JBER ten days ago because of the rain, elevation